 Holiday Travel is a time-honored tradition of traversing busy roads and packed airports all for that heart-warming moment of being embraced by our loved ones who have missed us dearly.

-One of the best things you can do to ease the stressors of holiday travel is to pop into your doctor’s office for a quick checkup.
-Not only can you discuss any necessary changes to medications (time zone, elevation, and/or climate changes might require a shift) but they can hand you paper prescriptions for backup supplies and medication should you need it.
+One of the best things you can do to ease the stressors of travel is to pop into your doctor’s office for a quick checkup beforehand.
+Not only can you discuss any necessary changes to medications (time zone, elevation, and/or climate changes) but they can hand you paper prescriptions for backup supplies and medication should you need it.

-Paper might seem backward in our techie-age but TRUST ME ON THIS ONE.
-Many small-town pharmacies don’t accept electronic prescriptions from out of state doctor offices.
-Paper prescriptions are old school, but they are still legit and it’s better to have a paper in hand for a replacement insulin vial and NOT NEED IT, then to be trying to call the on-call doc at midnight because you broke your brand new bottle of insulin on the hotel floor.
+Paper prescriptions are old school, but they are still legit and it’s better to have a paper in hand for a replacement insulin vial and not need it, than trying to call the on-call doctor at midnight because you broke your brand new bottle of insulin on the hotel floor.
 But do bear in mind that this only works when traveling within your country.
 A French prescription wouldn’t work in the US. ;)

-And while I’m on the subject, before you leave, map-out medical facilities!
-If the place you are going to is unfamiliar to you, have the nearest 24-hour pharmacy and ER plotted out and ready to go.
-Almost anywhere you travel in the 50 states should have one of each.
+While we’re on the subject, before you leave, map-out medical facilities!
+If the place you are going to is unfamiliar to you, have the nearest 24-hour pharmacy and doctor plotted out and ready to go.
+Almost anywhere you travel states should have one of each.

 If you are traveling abroad, visit the International Association for Medical Assistance for Travellers.
 You can find English-speaking physicians and proactively locate clinics.
-It might seem overkill, but “better safe than sorry” as they say.
+It might seem a little over the top, but “better safe than sorry” as they say.

-Finally, get a LETTER OF MEDICAL NECESSITY (some call it a TRAVEL LETTER) from your endocrinologist!
-While the TSA does provide handy print-out cards to assist you in security screening, my experience has shown that the entire security/check-point process is easier with a letter from the doc to explain WHY you need a giant suitcase full of medical supplies and sharp needles.
-In fact, it’s a good idea to make several copies of it to have on hand in case anyone needs to hold onto a copy of it.
+Finally, get a letter of medical necessity (some call it a travel letter) from your endocrinologist!
+The security/check-point process is often a lot easier with a letter from your doctor to explain WHY you need a giant suitcase full of medical supplies and sharp needles.
+In fact, it’s a good idea to make several copies of it to have on hand in case anyone needs a copy.

-Packing all your supplies can be a job all on its own.
-Some people say take 50% more supplies than you think you need, I’m all for a solid 100% overage if you pack it efficiently.
-Make sure your diabetic supplies have their own bag, and that your Med bag STAYS with you at all times.
-And no matter what, never EVER check your diabetic supplies.
-Did I mention NEVER?
-How about once more for the cheap seats in the back of the room.
+Packing all of your supplies is a job in itself.
+Some people say take 50% more supplies than you think you need, others suggest packing 100% overage (if you pack it efficiently!)
+Make sure your diabetic supplies have their own bag, and that your Med bag stays with you at all times.
+And no matter what, never ever check-in your diabetes supplies.

 Here is a list of items to consider packing in your carry on (as applicable):